Alaswadi/arabic-cybersecurity/README-ADMIN-MESSAGES-FIX.md

 3. Mark messages as read/unread
 4. Delete messages when they're no longer needed

-This completes the contact form functionality for your Arabic cybersecurity website.
+This completes the contact form functionality for your Phish Simulator website.